Targets & Limits

 - Project Total = sum of all period totals

-If you have enabled a Salary Cap for your budget, this line will become an expandable section.
+If the budget has a Salary Cap enabled, this will be expandable section.
 It will also display the individual’s salary without the cap imposed.

 Period Benefits Totals

 The following image shows the Period Benefits Totals section.
 The values are described below.

 This read-only section is pre-populated based on data entered on the Line Setup page for this person (specific individual or a TBD one).